urbit/docs/docs/using/setup.md

 This will create the directory `mycomet/` and generate a 128-bit identity for your urbit.

-WARNING: right now (June 2017) the network is extremely slow.
-It will take hours, not minutes, to boot your ship.
-Sorry!

 ## Orientation

 When your urbit is finished booting you should see a `dojo>` prompt.